 - Review your customer segmentation and target markets

-- Determine your Pricing Power
+- Determine your pricing power

-Pricing decisions have a direct impact on your bottom line.
-You can improve your company’s profitability by taking a strategic approach to pricing.
+Improve your company’s profitability by taking a strategic approach to pricing.
 Don’t let it be an afterthought.